In this article, after explaining what is the SLAT feature in CPU (Processor), we will check whether a processor has SLAT.

 You can watch the videos below about how to use CoreInfo and Intel Processor Utility, and you can also subscribe to our YouTubechannel to support us…

-How to Check SLAT Feature of CPU to Use Hyper-V? – In this article, we have discussed the SLAT feature that is usually required for Hyper-V use.
-To use Hyper-V, a processor must have SLAT capability.
+In this article, we have discussed the SLAT feature that is usually required for Hyper-V use.
+To use Hyper-V, a processor must have Second Level Address Translation capability.
 Thanks for following us!

 If this article is helpful, please send us feedback by commenting…